PUncle/phorest-techtest-ed-phillips/README.md

 }
 ```

 Validating user input is another important part of this.
 I went with a whitelist function which only allows alphanumeric and common email characters.
-This goes for uri parameters too.
+This goes for manually entered uri parameters too, which are validated before triggering a query to the API.

-Finally, having the app watch the query parameters allows for deep linking, and for the back button to work well; which means that the user can choose a customer and then go back to the search results to select another result.
+Finally, having the app watch the query parameters allows for deep linking, and for the back button to work properly; this means that the user can choose a customer from the search results, look at them, and then go back to the search results to select another result.